Preventing Sudden Cardiac Arrest In Young Athletes

 Frequently Asked Questions

--This screening includes a complete echocardiogram (heart ultrasound), with special attention to the causes of sudden cardiac arrest (discussed below).
-This varies from a standard adult echocardiogram because of additional imaging.
+This screening includes a complete echocardiogram (heart ultrasound), with special attention to the causes of sudden cardiac arrest (discussed below).
+This is somewhat different from a standard adult echocardiogram because of additional imaging.
 An electrocardiogram (ECG) is also performed to evaluate the heart electrical system.
-No consultation with a provider is included in the screening.
-Results will be called to the patient’s family and results emailed.
+Results will be made available through portal.
 If there are abnormalities, these will be addressed with a full consultation if needed at a later visit.

 2. Who is eligible for the screening?